-The number of companies that use videos for their products have increased, and people now prefer watching videos instead of reading long texts.
+The number of companies that use videos for their products has increased, and people now prefer watching videos instead of reading long texts.
 So having a short video on your landing page that explains how your product works is pretty essential because it helps people understand your product.
 According to wyzowl, 91% of consumers have watched an explainer video to learn about a product or service.

 There are different ways to create videos depending on your budget and skills.
 If you are pretty new to it, Intercom has made a short, simple guide on how to do it yourself.

 These are your key product features.
 We call them superpowers because they enable you to get the job done and solve your customers’ problems.

 At the beginning of this playbook, I wrote that you shouldn’t focus on your product features, but it’s time to do it now.
 Your product features play an important role on your landing page.
 They show how your product helps get the job done.

 I bet your product has a lot of great features that you want to tell the whole world about, but for this section, you only get to choose the three most important/essential features that get the job done.
 These are the three features that your product can’t survive without.
 HINT: Start by taking a look at the features you chose in Q5.

 Here are the superpowers we came up with for Samestate:

 Samestate also notifies you when bugs have been fixed, but that’s not vital for getting the job done.